subhangmall/autobell-nvproject/readme.md

 ## The Algorithm

 This program uses a pretrained ssd-mobilenet-v2 and detectNet.
 This program depends on mpv, jetson.inference, jetson.utils, and os (python library).
 The code works by asking the algorithm what it sees in the image, sorting through them using a loop, and if it detects a person/bike, adding one to the personNumberInFront[0] variable.
 The next part of this code plays the bell sound (using mpv), if the personNumberInFront[0] variable is greater than 0, and if the personNumberInFront[0] isn't equal to the personNumberInFront[1 and 2].
 The next part of this program sets personNumberInFront[2] to personNumberInFront[1] and personNumberInFront[1] to personNumberInFront[0].
 Finally, it sets personNumberInFront[0] to 0, then repeats the program.
+SSD-mobilenet-v2 is a lightweight model, which is meant to be used on mobile devices.
+The SSD (single shot detector) uses mobilenet as a backbone.
+SSD divides the image into regions, and in each region detects the objects.

 ## Running this project